What Is Phylum Protozoa? Classification, Characters, Example

 ORDER 2.
 Actinomyxida

-• In this also the spores are larger and have a trivalve membrane along with them.
+• In this, the spores are larger and have a trivalve membrane.

-• There are 3 polar capsules and each has a filament.
+• There are three polar capsules, each with a filament.

 Example – Triactinomyxon, Sphaeractinomyxon.